Americans need jobs that work. This is how we get them there.

 Why you should listen to this guy about workforce stuff.

 Prior to his work with the Good Jobs Initiative, Nick developed a first-of-its-kind grant model using workforce dollars to battle the opioid crisis, later adapted by Congress in the bipartisan SUPPORT Act relief package to address the substance-use disorder epidemic.
-Before law, he was an award-winning investigative reporter covering misuse of government funds and barriers to economic stability in the American South.
+Before entering government, he was an award-winning investigative reporter covering misuse of government funds and barriers to economic stability in the American South.

 A first-generation college student, he is originally from Greenhill, Alabama, and a graduate of the University of Alabama and the American University Washington College of Law.
-He has many complex and important feelings about college sports and professional wrestling, which you can read on his BlueSky alongside his policy thoughts.